HUSTOROP/Hust-WiSED/README.md

 WiSED is a research implementation for discovering compact, open-form partial differential equations (PDEs) from noisy spatiotemporal fields.
-The release contains the framework used for the manuscript, four controlled PDE benchmarks, and two engineering validations: radial lithium-ion diffusion and coupled SOC-EIS impedance-manifold dynamics.
+The release contains the framework used for the manuscript, four controlled PDE benchmarks, and two engineering validations: spherical-particle ion diffusion and coupled SOC-EIS impedance-manifold dynamics.

 ## Repository contents